VForWaTer/metacatalog/docs/source/dev/dev.rst

     :maxdepth: 1
     :hidden:

+    tests
     ext
     iso19115

 Guide
 =====

-YOu will find different guides and how-tos here that help database administrators and developers to customize metacatalog to fit their specific requirements.
+You will find different guides and how-tos here that help database administrators and developers to customize metacatalog to fit their specific requirements.